ailispaw/talk2docker/README.md

 ## Features

 - Handle multiple Docker daemons
+- Support multiple Dockerfiles to build in the top folder of your project
+- Display a tree of all images, which Docker deprecates
+- Display a history of an image, modeled on Dockerfile
+- Show uploaded files to build in verbose mode and debug mode
 - Output in JSON or YAML format as well
 - Organize commands by category